-4.1 The preferred option is that the Committee agrees capital strategy principles (option 3.1) and recommend the proposed capital programme (option 3.2) to the Cabinet.
-Whilst a final decision is not required until Council sets a budget on 21 February 2024, an early decision by this Committee will allow advance planning to commence and will potentially allow the benefits of investment to be realised more quickly.
+4.1 The preferred option is that the capital strategy principles (option 3.1) and the proposed capital programme (option 3.2) to the Cabinet, be agreed.
+Whilst a final decision is not required until Council sets a budget on 21 February 2024, an early decision will allow advance planning to commence and will potentially allow the benefits of investment to be realised more quickly.